 |IPR College of Creative Arts||Minneapolis, MN||4-year, Private||Associate||$16,560|

 |Washtenaw Community College||Ann Arbor, MI||2-year, Public||Certificate||$3,816 (in-state)

-Consider the following when looking for music production schools:
+Consider the following factors when deciding on a music production program that suits you.

 - Individuals may want to seek recording arts programs that include courses in sound engineering, as well as business and communications.

 - Prospective students must choose a program based on their career goals, as different degrees of study are available.
 Bachelor's degree programs may offer more coursework geared towards those interested in managerial positions than associate's-level programs.